 However, this model produces a lot of steam.
 In some cases, it’s enough to damage the cabinets or other materials nearby.
 It also doesn’t produce the strongest coffee.
 If you’re looking for a rich, flavorful cup, you’ll probably want to go with a different machine, as this one focuses more on quantity than quality.
 Overall, this machine isn’t a terrible buy, but most people will be able to get a better deal for the price.

-If you’re looking for a coffee maker that can provide a ton of coffee at once without having to break the bank to do so, then the Proctor-Silex Coffee Maker 48351 could be just what you’re looking for.
-This model comes with a ten-cup capacity, and it also automatically detects when the carafe has been removed and stops brewing so that you can get a cup for yourself before the end of the brew cycle without making a mess.
-The illuminated on/off switch means you can start a pot of coffee without turning the lights on and waking everyone up, and the dishwasher-safe parts make cleanup fast and easy.
+If you’re looking for a coffee maker that can provide a ton of coffee at once without having to break the bank to do so, then the Russell Hobbs CM4300BR Coventry Coffee Maker could be just what you’re looking for.
+This model automatically detects when the carafe has been removed and stops brewing so that you can get a cup for yourself before the end of the brew cycle without making a mess.
+It’s programmable via an LED screen, and the dishwasher-safe parts make cleanup fast and easy.

-You can also get this model for a fraction of what you’d pay for the top three models on our list.
-That’s why this model is the best overall value for the money.
-However, it does suffer from some quality control problems, and you may find yourself returning your unit to get one that functions correctly.
+This model is very reasonably priced, though it doesn’t come with nice-to-haves like a permanent filter.
+It also suffers from some quality control problems, and you may find yourself returning your unit to get one that functions correctly.
 If this model was of more consistent quality, we’d be happy to rank it higher.
 Until then, it’s still a good choice for those looking for an inexpensive, high-capacity machine.

 The Mixpresso 8 Cup Drip Coffee Maker is the model for people who need more coffee without wanting to spend an arm and a leg, and who don’t want to have to dedicate more counter space to their coffee maker.
 The best thing about this coffee maker is that it can produce eight cups of coffee, but it’s not any larger than a four-cup coffee maker, making it great for people with limited space in their kitchens.
 It also comes with a reusable filter basket, which will save you a lot of money on filters in the long run, and since it’s removable, it’s easy to clean, as well.